derek-baker/mymonitor-pipe-importexcel/readme.md

 ## Running The Tests
 - Open a Powershell session
-- Install the current version of Pester: `Install-Module Pester -Scope CurrentUser -RequiredVersion 5.4.0 -SkipPublisherCheck`
+- Install Pester: `Install-Module Pester -Scope CurrentUser -RequiredVersion 5.4.0 -SkipPublisherCheck`
 - In the same Powershell session opened above, `cd` to the `Functions` folder found in the root of this repository.
 - Run the tests: `Invoke-Pester`